Hahn-Schickard/BAG/index.md

 ## Example

-For the example we are using the Bluetooth Low Energy Kit by Cypress.
+For an example application we are using the <b>CY8CKIT-042-BLE-A Bluetooth Low Energy 4.2 Compliant Pioneer Kit</b> by Cypress.